haehn/danielhaehn.com/slides/UMB/a.md

 </div>

-Note: we do that by studying experiments of human perception by Cleveland..
+Note: we do that by studying experiments of human perception by Cleveland..<br><br>for example, they investigate how humans can measure lines and angles.

 ---